-In some cases, operative vaginal delivery may not be possible, e.g. if there is no full dilation, if the child has not dropped enough yet or if the doctors suspect foetal distress.
+In some cases, operative vaginal delivery may not be possible, e.g. if there is no full dilation, if the fetal head is not well engaged or foetal distress is suspected.
 The gynaecologist may then suggest proceeding with a caesarean section during labour.
 This is called an unplanned caesarean section.